START YOUR FREE CONSULTATION

 4. Take pictures of your injuries as you go along.
 Pictures are critical to show insurance adjusters or a jury your injuries.
 And don’t just take pictures the day of the incident.
 Take them throughout the process to show how the injuries are progressing.

-5. Hire a Texas dog bite attorney.
-Your case might not need a lawyer, but maybe you do.
+5. Hire an Austin dog bite lawyer.
+Your case might not need an attorney, but maybe you do.
 At least talk to a dog bite lawyer to make sure you know your rights and to help make sure you don’t make a mistake in pursuing your claim.

 Contact Our Firm